Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

-As it had been impossible to lower any of the lifeboats, and the raft located on Hatch No. 3 was smashed, another jammed under a davit, 6 men, including the captain kept themselves afloat on pieces of wreckage, while the 1st mate, 1st engineer and 2 of the crew held on to the capsized motor lifeboat.
+As it had been impossible to lower any of the lifeboats, and the raft located on Hatch No. 3 was smashed, another jammed under a davit, 6 men, including the captain, kept themselves afloat on pieces of wreckage, while the 1st mate, 1st engineer and 2 of the crew held on to the capsized motor lifeboat.
 Their efforts to turn the boat over failed, and 1st Engineer Hagbart Andersen soon died of cold and exhaustion.

 Mimosa landed the survivors in Reykjavik on Oct.
 20 and the maritime hearings were held there on Oct.
 24 with the captain, the 1st mate and Able Seaman Tvedt (helmsman) appearing, all on the bridge at the time of the attack.
-Able Seaman Eikemo was on lookout duty.
-The 1st mate stated that he had been floating on his lifevest in the water for an hour when he came across the capsized motorboat which already held 3 men, adding that he was taken into a British lifeboat about an hour and a half later, so it would be reasonable to believe that the others had also been taken into that boat
+Ordinary Seaman Eikemo was on lookout duty.
+The 1st mate stated that he had been floating on his lifevest in the water for an hour when he came across the capsized motorboat which already held 3 men, adding that he was taken into a British lifeboat about an hour and a half later, so it would be reasonable to believe that the others had also been taken into that boat.

 *Rohwer gives the sinking position as 53 34N 30 10W for Ila and time as 08:23, German time, 2 minutes after the British Silvercedar had been sunk by the same U-boat.
 Captain Johnsen's report states that a ship ahead of them was hit at approximately 04:45 (ship's time), whereupon all of Ila's crew members were called and ordered to be ready by the lifeboats, while Ila attempted to steer clear of the wreckage and people in the water.
 Shortly afterwards, at approx. 04:55, Ila was struck.
 The captain was convinced he had heard the hissing sound of the torpedoes being fired, but the U-boat was not seen.
 Ila's armament consisted of a 4" gun, 1 Hotchkiss, 1 Marlin and 2 Lewis guns.